Rule #1

 Do I need to pay anything before visiting the accommodation? +

-No. You should never be asked to pay anything to “reserve” a place before meeting the host and visiting the accommodation.
-If someone insists, this is a warning sign—please report the profile immediately.
+No. You should never pay to “reserve” accommodation before meeting the host and checking that the accommodation exists.
+A payment request before a visit is a warning sign.